Scar Treatment

 How can I remove my scars?

-The first step in scar removal is consulting an experienced board-certified dermatologist, such as Dr. Michele Green in NYC.
-Consulting an experienced healthcare professional regarding scar treatment is critical, as some treatment options aren’t suitable for patients of every skin tone or type.
 Some of the most popular non-invasive treatment options in Dr. Green’s private NYC dermatology office include laser skin resurfacing, chemical peels, microneedling, dermal fillers, Botox, steroid injections, and topical treatments such as silicone gel sheets.
-Some dermatologists may offer options such as cryotherapy, a process by which scar tissue is frozen off with liquid nitrogen.
-Treatment options such as cryotherapy are outdated because they are less effective and have a higher risk of potential side effects.
-Dr. Green offers safe, effective, and non-invasive scar treatment options that will leave you with clear, radiant skin that lasts.
-When you consult with Dr. Green, she will assess your skin condition, thoroughly review your medical history, and review any previous cosmetic scar treatments you may have had.
-Depending on her evaluation, the location and type of scar, and your skin tone and type, Dr. Green will personalize a scar treatment plan that best suits your unique needs and aesthetic goals.
+Some dermatologists may also offer cryotherapy, a process that freezes off scar tissue with liquid nitrogen.
+However, treatment options like cryotherapy are outdated because they are less effective and carry a higher risk of side effects.
+Dr. Green offers safe, effective, and non-invasive scar treatment options that leave you with clear, radiant skin that lasts.

-VBeam Pulsed Dye Laser treatment
+VBeam laser treatment

-Fraxel Laser treatment for scars
+Fraxel laser treatment for scars

-Dr. Green often refers to the Fraxel laser treatment as the “magic eraser” for its unique ability to target a wide range of skin conditions, including the appearance of scars.
-The Fraxel operates on two distinct wavelengths of light, 1550 nm, and 1927 nm, to effectively improve skin texture and tone, depending on the patient’s needs and goals.
-In regard to improving the appearance of scars, Fraxel is most suitable for treating atrophic or depressed scars, such as surgical or acne scars and stretch marks.
-With the 1550 nm wavelength, the Fraxel creates controlled, precise micro-injuries in the dermis.
-This process stimulates new collagen production and, over time, creates a smoother, firmer skin texture and a reduced appearance of scars.
+Dr. Green often refers to the Fraxel laser treatment as the “magic eraser” for its ability to target a wide range of skin conditions, including the appearance of scars.
+The Fraxel operates on two distinct wavelengths of light, 1550 nm and 1927 nm, to improve skin texture and tone, tailored to the patient’s needs and goals.
+At 1550 nm, Fraxel creates controlled, precise micro-injuries in the dermis to stimulate new collagen production, resulting over time in a smoother, firmer skin texture and a reduced appearance of depressed scars.
+As a non-ablative fractional laser treatment, Fraxel leaves the outermost layer of the skin intact, significantly reducing downtime.
+Patients typically experience mild redness or swelling for 48 hours after treatment.
+Most patients require 3 to 5 Fraxel laser treatment sessions to achieve ideal results in scar revision, with each session approximately 1 month apart.

 eMatrix laser treatment for scars

-Botox Injections for scars
+Botox injections for surgical scars

-Researchers found that those patients had smaller and flatter surgical scars compared to those who did not receive the Botox treatment.
+Botox is a neuromodulator that inhibits nerve signaling when injected into targeted muscles.
+It is one of the most popular non-invasive cosmetic treatments for facial rejuvenation, commonly used to reduce fine lines on the forehead, between the eyebrows (glabella), and around the eyes (crow’s feet).
+One lesser-known yet highly effective application of Botox is reducing the appearance of scars after cosmetic facial surgery.
+Researchers found that patients who received Botox had smaller, flatter surgical scars than those who did not.
 They postulate that this effect is due to Botox’s ability to limit movement around the wound as it heals, which may help prevent the scar from becoming overly raised and reduce discoloration.
-The cosmetic effects of Botox tend to last for approximately four months, with many patients opting for regular maintenance treatments on a quarterly basis.
+The cosmetic effects of Botox typically last about four months, and many patients opt for regular maintenance treatments on a quarterly basis.
 It is important to receive Botox injections from a board-certified expert, such as Dr. Michele Green in NYC, to ensure safe and effective results.
 Dr. Green was among the first dermatologists in New York to offer cosmetic Botox injections, is an Allergan Platinum injector, and provides what have been described as the ‘best Botox injections’ in the NYC area.

-Dermal fillers to treat scars
+Dermal fillers to treat atrophic scars

 Restylane – 2 syringes for scar treatment